telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/report-designer-configuration.md

 ---
 title: Configuration Sections
-page_title: Standalone Report Designer Configuration Sections
+page_title: Standalone Report Designer Configuration Sections Explained
 description: "Learn which are the configuration sections related to the Telerik Reporting Engine and Report Designer and what settings may be provided there."
 slug: telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/report-designer-configuration
 tags: report,designer,configuration